Patton Versus Rommel: Gameplay

-To win the game, the Allied player must advance farther and faster than the real-life Allied forces.
-For the Rommel-side player to win, he or she must defend more territory longer than the actual German defenders.
+To win the game, the Allied player must advance further and faster than the real-life Allied forces.
+For the Rommel-side player to win, they must defend more territory longer than the actual German defenders.
 If the German side can effectively counter and stall the Allied attacks and prevent a breakthrough, the Rommel player will usually win.

 This creates a dynamic where the Patton player must look for a way to create a hole in the German lines wide enough to push one or more armored divisions through into the German rear area.
-Since almost all of the German forces are concentrated at the front, the principle of fog of war means that units that are not within sight of enemy units "disappear" from the game map – and from the thinking of the enemy.
-When they suddenly reappear in a surprise attack from the rear they have an overwhelming advantage over the units they are attacking.
-In this way an Allied player can roll up a major element of the German line and achieve a victory.
+Since almost all of the German forces are concentrated at the front, the principle of fog of war means units that are not within sight of enemy units "disappear" from the game map and from the mind of the enemy.
+When they suddenly reappear in a surprise attack from the rear, they have an enormous advantage over the units they are attacking.
+In this way, an Allied player can roll up a major element of the German line and achieve a victory.

-In real history the Allies eventually broke through and surrounded several German panzer and infantry divisions, which were decimated as they attempted to escape through the Falaise Gap.
-In the game this decisive victory requires practice and skill by the Allied player.
+In real history, the Allies eventually broke through and surrounded several German panzer and infantry divisions, which were decimated as they attempted to escape through the Falaise Gap.
+In the game, this decisive victory requires practice and skill by the Allied player.